When (& When Not) to Write Meta Descriptions

 Know When to Ignore Alerts, Best Practices & Guidelines

-In a perfect world where an SEO professional had as many team members as necessary to hand-craft meta descriptions and change them across a sea of pages at the drop of Google’s hat, then all webpages should have meta descriptions.
+In a perfect world where an SEO professional has as many team members as necessary to hand-craft meta descriptions and change them across a sea of pages at the drop of Google’s hat, all webpages should have meta descriptions.

-But here in the real world, where we’re all limited by time and must pick-and-choose which tactics are worthwhile investments, it’s important to reconsider whether those best practices are worth the time it takes to create and maintain them in the future.
+However, we’re all limited by time and must choose which tactics are worthwhile.
+It’s important to reconsider whether those best practices are worth the time investment.

 It’s controversial but true.
-For pages which have a snowball’s chance in Alabama of driving SEO traffic, meta descriptions simply aren’t worth the trouble of maintenance.
+If you aren’t going to rank with a page, meta descriptions simply aren’t worth the trouble of maintenance.

-And in those cases, you may be better off encouraging Google to craft description snippets.
+You may be better off encouraging Google to craft description snippets.